DimitriTheFox/MassFileRemover/README.md

 # FAQ:
 Q: I deleted a file I didn't want to.

 A: Go to your folder and open the properties.
 If all is well you can see previous versions at the top.
 Through this can usually retrieve the file.
 Otherwise you're unlucky, sorry.

 Q: Is it save to use?

-A: A program deleted files? <Enter sarcastic comment here>
+A: A program deleted files?
+(Enter sarcastic comment here).

 Q: What files can this program delete?

 A: The files that you say that should be removed.

 Q: This program can erase my hard drive?

 A: Perhaps, but I'm not sure.

 Q: I found a bug, what can I do?

 A: Make a bug report at the Issues page.

 Q: I want a feature added.

 A: Make a suggestion at the Issues page.